 After graduating with a degree in History, Jack took a year out, to combine travel and work in Thailand, Indochina, Malaysia, Singapore, Bali, Australia, New Zealand and Fiji.
 After returning to the UK, Jack interspersed working in recruitment and sales and marketing with numerous extended visits to Indochina and Thailand.
 His enthusiasm for the region led him to Audley in 2006 to share his passion, knowledge and experience of Southeast Asia with our clients.

-Since joining Audley he has re-visited Vietnam, Cambodia, Laos and Malaysia and added Borneo, Indonesia and Burma to his portfolio following numerous extensive trips of the region.
+Since joining Audley he has re-visited Vietnam, Cambodia, Laos and Malaysia and added Borneo, Indonesia and Myanmar to his portfolio following numerous extensive trips of the region.

 In 2015 Jack moved to our new US office Boston where he is now based.
 In his free time, Jack enjoys many outdoor activities including skiing, walking, cycling, running and squash.
 A sociable character, Jack enjoys attending shows and meeting with a wide group of friends.

 Our thanks to Audley Travel and Jack for making our trip such an exceptional experience.

 Rachel, Gwen, Mary, Elizabeth, Carol and Helene traveled to Vietnam, Cambodia, Laos and Myanmar (Burma) for 23 days in January 2015, organized by Jack